Pomax/are-we-flying/docs/index.md

 ![image-20240202140606069](./image-20240202140606069.png)

-...feels like we might want to replace our original bank based heading code with this turn rate based heading code.
+...feels like we might want to replace our original bank-based heading code with this turn rate based heading code.
 What if we just make _every_ plane use this?
 Let's throw away all the heading mode code we wrote before, because science told us it wasn't all that great, and let's use the following code for all planes, instead:

 ```javascript
 import { constrainMap, getCompassDiff } from "../utils/utils.js";